avrae/avrae/docs/automation_ref.rst

 .. attribute:: damage

      How much damage to deal.
-Can use variables defined in a Meta tag.

 .. attribute:: overheal